codyngpriest/binary_trees/README.md

 35. Big O #AVL Tree
 What are the average time complexities of those operations on an AVL Tree (one answer per line):

+36. Is Binary heap
+This is a function that checks if a binary tree is a valid Max Binary Heap

+37. Heap - Insert
+This is a function that inserts a value in Max Binary Heap

+41. Big O #Binary Heap
+What are the average time complexities of those operations on a Binary Heap (one answer per line):